Shakespeare acting workshop

 By Melissa Eidson

 Anyone can say the lines of Shakespeare like a pro, by learning the same tools and techniques that Shakespeare used himself to direct the actors in his troupe, The Kings Men, in Renaissance England.
-He was a clever one, writing the directions within the lines, using things like grammar and the measurement of syllables, to tell the actors how to handle verse.
-This workshop focuses on the First Folio and how to decipher code in order to interpret the meaning of the lines with the purpose of acting them out.
-We will learn how to breathe through to the end of the line, how to understand a masculine and feminine ending and many more wonderful tools/techniques that professional Shakespearian actors often used in preparation for their roles.
+He was a clever one, writing the directions within the lines, using things like grammar and the measurement of syllables, to tell the actors how to handle the verse.
+This workshop focuses on the First Folio and how to decipher the code in order to interpret the meaning of the lines with the purpose of acting them out.
+We will learn how to breathe through to the end of the line, how to understand a masculine and feminine ending and many more wonderful tools/techniques that professional Shakespearian actors often use in preparation for their roles.

 Sat, Jun 7, 14, 21 and 28, 11am-1pm